 Christian Ponce from LogMeIn shares tips to help teams effectively innovate from home, stay connected, and balance their jobs and home lives.

-Join Innovation Leader for a half-hour weekly Zoom meeting to talk about what’s happening right now in the world of corporate innovation, strategy, and R&D. Each meeting features a special guest — and input from you…
+Join us for a half-hour Zoom meeting every Wednesday to talk about what’s happening right now in the world of corporate innovation.

 What are you using to collaborate, run brainstorming sessions, and move projects forward at this moment of remote work?
 Here are some tools our community recommended.